eggheadio/egghead-instructor-center/CONTRIBUTING.md

 ### Styles

 [`egghead-ui`](https://styleguide.egghead.io) components are used wherever possible.
 Styling is largely taken care of by these components.
 When app specific styles are needed beyond that, `tachyons-egghead` classes are used where possible.
-Styles are added to work on mobile first, then `*-ns` (not small) classes are appended to override/extend styles for large screen sizes.
+Styles are added to work on mobile first, the `*-ns` (not small) and `*-l` (large only) classes are appended to override/extend styles for large screen sizes.

 ### Endpoints